alex-spataru/AVR-Experiments/README.md

 ## Compiling

 These projects are designed to be compiled and uploaded with [Qt Creator](http://doc.qt.io/qtcreator/).
-Once you have Qt Creator installed, open the `*.pro` files withing Qt Creator and hit the run button to test the projects.
+Once you have Qt Creator installed, open the `*.pro` files withing Qt Creator and hit the build button (Ctrl+B) to test the projects.
 You can change the MCU, programmer, serial port and other options in the `MCU-Setup.pri` file that is loaded with each project.

 ## License